Medical education in India: Brain Drain

 India has been one of the most important source country of medical doctors for the advanced countries since the 1960s.

+High academic pressure and limited institutional mental health support have been cited as contributing factors to dissatisfaction among Indian medical students, potentially influencing decisions to seek training or work abroad.

 An estimated total of 20,315 emigrated Indian physicians and 22,786 Indian nurses were working in the OECD countries in the year 2000.
 With 59,523 physicians of Indian origin working in the English speaking Western world (the US, UK, Australia and Canada combined) in 2004, India had become by far the single largest source of emigrated physicians in the world.
+Indian Physician Dr Edmond Fernandes called for engaging doctors beyond medicine and building them holistically to strengthen Indian medical education.